jmedia65/awesome-streamlit-themes/tailwind/README.md

 # 🎯 Tailwind-Inspired Theme

-**Modern web standards that every developer knows and loves!**
+**Modern web standards that many developers recognize!**

-The utility-first CSS framework that revolutionized web development - now for Streamlit!
-Clean, systematic, and instantly familiar to millions of developers worldwide.
-This theme brings Tailwind's design philosophy to your data applications with that perfect "modern web app" aesthetic! 🌊✨
+Inspired by the popular utility-first CSS framework - now for Streamlit!
+Clean, systematic, and familiar to developers who use Tailwind CSS.
+This theme brings Tailwind-inspired design principles to your data applications with that modern web app aesthetic! 🌊✨

 ![Tailwind-Inspired Theme](tailwind.png)

 ## 🔥 What Makes This Theme Special

-This theme captures the clean, systematic beauty that made Tailwind CSS the most popular styling framework:
+This theme captures the clean, systematic design principles inspired by Tailwind CSS:

-**🔵 Tailwind Blue Primary** (#3b82f6) - The signature blue that developers recognize instantly
+**🔵 Tailwind-Inspired Blue** (#3b82f6) - Blue-500 from Tailwind's color palette
 **📱 System-Like Feel** - Clean, familiar, professional web application aesthetic
-**⚙️ Perfect Border Radius** (0.5rem) - Tailwind's exact default for consistency
+**⚙️ Modern Border Radius** (0.5rem) - Consistent with Tailwind's design system
-**📊 Classic Gray Scale** - Tailwind's signature slate palette for subtle depth
+**📊 Tailwind-Inspired Gray Scale** - Using Tailwind's slate palette colors
-**🎯 Familiar Typography** - Inter font for that modern web application feel
+**🎯 Modern Typography** - Inter font for contemporary web application feel
-**🧩 Component-Ready** - Looks like it's built with Tailwind components
+**🧩 Component-Ready** - Designed to feel like modern web applications

 ## 🎯 Perfect For